 It helps, of course, that Monster Hunter World is well developed and comes tethered to an interesting story that’s every bit as engaging as it is seamless.
 This is further bolstered by its well detailed and diverse locations, interesting characters and more importantly, well structured mechanics.
 Deserving, it sits high and proud as the best game on Xbox One this year so far.

 Following on from the successful releases of Dragon Ball Xenoverse and Dragon Ball Xenoverse 2, Dragon Ball FighterZ aimed to bring the fighting experience more inline with the source material.
 The end result was that of a polished, in-depth and gorgeous representation of what made the TV show so enjoyable.

-Will the aforementioned SoulCalibur VI knock Dragon Ball FighterZ down a peg or two when it releases later this year?
+Will the aforementioned SoulCalibur VI knock Dragon Ball FighterZ down a peg or two when it releases?
 That remains to be seen, but for us, Dragon Ball FighterZ holds a special place in our heart.
 Fingers crossed we get a sequel in due course, but for now, this game is all the fighter action that we could have hoped for.

 Hellblade: Senua’s Sacrifice’s release on Xbox One took me by surprise.
 Not its arrival, but how quickly it released on the Xbox One following its first official announcement.
 Having never played the PlayStation 4 counterpart, I was intrigued to see what all the fuss was about.
 Safe to say, I got a lot more than I bargained for.